przemodeveloper/bulletin-board/README.md

 ## Description
-This a full stack app that allows to post, update and delete previously added ads.
+This is a full stack app that allows to post, update and delete previously added ads.
 Frontend was created using React, Backend - Express and MongoDB.

 ## Running
 To run an app, in the project directory, type 'npm start' or 'yarn start'.